 Short time series

-We advise that child material deprivation data be treated with caution, as this is only the fifth year these figures have been available at a regional level following a break in the series.
+We advise that child material deprivation data be treated with caution, as this is only the sixth year these figures have been available at a regional level following a break in the series.
 This means that this data is only directly comparable back to the period 2010-11 to 2012-13.

 For regional breakdowns the material deprivation figures are 3 year averages, but, even so, the data can still be volatile due to small sample sizes.
 This is particularly true for sub-groups, such as the group experiencing material deprivation.